 Covers the year 4 topic Animals including humans: simple functions and basic parts of the digestive system; different types of teeth in humans and their simple functions.
 Follow your food through the digestive system, finding out what happens at each stage in a very hands-on, slightly messy, exploration!
 This workshop is best as a double slot taking 1.5-2 hours for the full experience and can also be combined with the teeth or poo workshops!.

 Also Year 2 Teeth – Living Things and their habitats: how animals obtain their food and how adapted to different habitats; basic needs.
 Animals including humans: Basic needs; importance of different types and amounts of food.

 Year 6 – Animals including humans: recognise the impact of diet; building on learning from years 3 and 4 about the body.
 Evolution and inheritance: identify how animals are adapted to suit their environment.

 Colourful Chromatography!
 Explore what happens when we try to un-mix colours!
 Using pens and sweets we will investigate which colours have been mixed together; when, where and why colours are used; solubility and particle theory (!); and develop some key lab skills along the way.
-Popular with KS1 but suitable for all.
+Popular with KS1 and KS2: suitable for all.
 Can also be delivered as part of a crime scene investigation.